Percona-Lab/percona-docstreamer/details.md

 2. **Anchor Persistence:**
     This timestamp ($\mathbf{T_0}$) is immediately saved to the `migration_anchor_timestamp` checkpoint in the target database.
 It serves as the fixed reference point for the duration of the Full Load.
     - If the load succeeds: The Anchor is promoted to the permanent `cdc_resume_timestamp` checkpoint.
-    - If the load fails: The Anchor remains in the database, allowing docMongoStream to find it on restart and resume exactly where it left off (using the original time) instead of starting over.
+    - If the load fails: The Anchor remains in the database, allowing docStreamer to find it on restart and resume exactly where it left off (using the original time) instead of starting over.

 2. **Tailing Start:**
     When the CDC phase begins (after the Full Load completes), it opens the Change Stream starting exactly at $\mathbf{T_0}$.